 Do I have to do the cell free fetal DNA test?

-After counseling and risk factor assessment, you are given the option to do either the cffDNA test or the BUN test.
+After counseling and risk factor assessment, you are given the option to have a non invasive prenatal screening test performed.
 You may also decline doing any non invasive prenatal testing.
 The final decision is up to you.

 Will my health insurance cover the cffDNA screening test?